 All District 155 juniors take the American College Test (ACT) as part of the Prairie State Achievement Exam.
-The composite score for Community High School District 155 seniors graduating in 2012 is 22.9 compared to a state average of 20.9.
+The composite score for Community High School District 155 seniors graduating in 2012 is 22.5 compared to a state average of 20.3.
 In other testing, the district is one of only 539 districts in the U.S. and Canada named to the 2012 AP District Honor Roll by the College Board for increasing AP participation while maintaining student success rates.
 This is the second consecutive year the district was named to the honor roll.
-In 2013, the district’s students took 1,655 Advanced Placement exams last year in subjects including biology, calculus, chemistry, computer science, English language & composition, English literature & composition, European history, French, German, physics, psychology, music theory, U.S. history, Spanish, statistics, studio art 2D, studio art 3D.
-Honor scores (three or higher) were received on 83% of these examinations.
-Further, 90.6% of the students in the class of 2012 continued their education beyond high school at 2- or 4-year colleges/universities or technical/vocational schools.
+In 2013, the district’s students took 1,876 Advanced Placement exams in subjects including biology, calculus, chemistry, computer science, drawing, English language & composition, English literature & composition, European history, French, German, physics, psychology, music theory, U.S. history, Spanish, statistics, studio art 2D, studio art 3D.
+Honor scores (three or higher) were received on 85% of these examinations.
+Further, 91.2% of the students in the class of 2013 continued their education beyond high school at 2- or 4-year colleges/universities or technical/vocational schools.

 Each year the Chicago Sun-Times ranks Illinois' 677 high schools.
 In the most recent ranking, all four District 155 schools are in the top 25% of all public high schools.
 This includes Cary-Grove (54th, 7.8%), Prairie Ridge (60th, 8.7%), Crystal Lake Central (157th, 22.8%), and Crystal Lake South (105th, 15.5%).
 In 2014, The Washington Post listed Prairie Ridge, Cary-Grove, and Crystal Lake Central in the 10% of the country's most challenging schools.
 Further, Newsweek/The Daily Beast lists Cary-Grove and Prairie Ridge in the top 3% of all U.S. public high schools.
 Cary-Grove ranked 733rd in the country (32nd in Illinois) for the 2013 ranking while Prairie Ridge ranked 767th in the country and 34th in Illinois.
 Additionally, the U.S. News & World Report ranked Cary-Grove as the 1,414th best public high school in the country for 2013.